Irish Radio Transmitters Society: History

 Radio in Ireland can be traced back to the 1800s with Professor George Francis Fitzgerald of TCD who in conjunction with Heinrich Hertz clarified and confirmed James Clerk Maxwell's mathematical theories of the electromagnetic field.
 This work led Fitzgerald to conclude in 1883 that an oscillating electric current would produce electromagnetic waves, which was experimentally confirmed by Heinrich Hertz in 1888 and used in the development of wireless telegraphy.
 Fitzgerald was the first to suggest a method of producing radio frequency waves which forms the basis for modern radio.
 An early pioneer of experimental radio in Ireland was Colonel M.J.B.
-Dennis who in 1898 at his home in Baltinglass, Co.
-Wicklow carried out experiments into radio transmissions.
+Dennis who in 1898 at his home in Baltinglass, County Wicklow carried out experiments into radio transmissions.
 In 1913 he was one of the founding members of the Dublin Wireless Club.
 In 1922 the Radio Society of Ireland was founded as a National Society.
 The National Society and the Dublin Wireless club merged into the Wireless Society of Ireland in 1925, by this time broadcast radio was becoming popular, and a year later the first National Station 2RN started broadcasting.
 The original "Irish Radio Transmitters Society" was formed in 1926 by members of the WSI who were more interested in the construction of amateur transmitters and receivers rather than broadcast equipment.
 The IRTS that exists today consists of an amalgamation in 1932 of this group with the Wireless Society of Ireland.
 The first president of IRTS was Colonel Dennis, who by then had the call sign EI2B.
 He held office for many years and was active in amateur affairs until the war brought a stop to these in 1939.
 Colonel Dennis died in 1945 in his early eighties.

 Services

-The IRTS produces a magazine Echo Ireland, detailing activities and information about Amateur Radio in Ireland, which is available to all members by post or online.
+The IRTS produces a quarterly magazine Echo Ireland, detailing activities and information about Amateur Radio in Ireland, which is available to all members by post or online.
+A monthly online magazine "EI News" is circulated to members in the months when Echo Ireland is not produced.
 A weekly news service is also broadcast on amateur radio frequencies.
 Members may use the QSL card service and avail of the technical panel for help in with aspects of amateur radio.
 Throughout the year the society organises amateur radio contests on frequencies from 70 cm to 80m.